gkopacz/CyberSec-HomeLab/Day01-Core-Network-and-pfSense-Setup/README.md

 At the time of setup, the current release was pfSense CE 2.7.2, as shown in the screenshot below.
 Since then, version 2.8.0 has been released.

 > ⚠️ For new users following this guide, I recommend downloading the latest stable version available.
-I'll upgrade to 2.8.0 after completing the initial lab configuration.
+I'll upgrade to 2.8.0 after completing the initial setup.

 ![pfSense_ISO](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/download-pfSense-firewall-iso-image.png)